 Mondly is perfect for beginners who are learning French because it starts right from the basics and teaches you everything you need to know about the language.
 It also offers interactive conversations where you can practice speaking with its chatbot.
 You can even learn new words and phrases in augmented and virtual reality!

 If there’s one thing everyone loves about this app, it’s how good it looks.
 The design is modern and colorful and makes it easy to learn French in a fun environment.

 - Pick and choose lessons in whatever order you want

 - There are grammar notes that help you sound more natural when you speak

 - Easily track your learning statistics to see what you already know

 - The only major language app that uses AR and VR for language learning

 The premium version of Mondly starts at $9.99 per month.
 You can get a discount if you sign up for a longer subscription.
 There’s also a free version of the app that gives you limited access to some of the content (but not much).

-Try Mondly free for 7 days to see if it’s the French app for you!
+Try Mondly free for 7 days to see if it’s the right French app for you!